As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Having lived in the city for 3 years, my top suggestions of things to do in Manchester at night are:

 Junkyard Golf has taken the UK by storm, and Manchester is no exception.
 It’s basically indoor golf but with bars scattered across the course and a healthy helping of UV lights.

 This is my favourite group activity before a big night out in Manchester but works just as well for a date spot if you fancy wooing your date with your mini golfing skills.

 2. Northern Quarter Bar Crawl

-Manchester’s Northern Quarter is best described as the Shorditch of the north of England.
-A trendy neighbourhood with tons of quirky bars and restaurants which is why it’s my favourite area of Manchester for a bar crawl.
+Manchester’s Northern Quarter is best described as the Shoreditch of the north of England.
+A trendy neighborhood with tons of quirky bars and restaurants which is why it’s my favourite area of Manchester for a bar crawl.

 Some of my favourite bars to visit on a night in Manchester’s Northern Quarter are:

 - Cane + Grain – With an offer of ribs, rum, beer and bourbon, Cane & Grain is one of the Northern Quarters liveliest venues.
 The ground floor bar is perfect for enjoying a beer after a day exploring the city whilst the upstairs bar is a little more clubby.
 The real gem is the hidden bar called science + Industry behind an unassuming door, head here for incredible cocktails.